flyerhzm/bullet/README.md

 ## Demo

 Bullet is designed to function as you browse through your application in development.
-To see it in action, follow these steps to create, detect, and fix example query problems.
+To see it in action, you can visit [https://github.com/flyerhzm/bullet_test](https://github.com/flyerhzm/bullet_test) or follow these steps to create, detect, and fix example query problems.

 1\.
 Create an example application